-Procedural

-- Is the methodology appropriate for the questions being investigated? - Is there a different or better methodology that could have been employed? - Are there any issues with the stimuli or manipulations?
+Procedural - Does the methodology seem appropriate for the questions being investigated? - Is there a different or better methodology that could have been employed? - Are there any issues with the stimuli or manipulations?

-Data and statistics

-- Are the statistics appropriate for the data? - Anything noteworthy about the participants (e.g., small sample size, skewed gender)? - Did the authors use tables and figures appropriately?
+Data and statistics - Are the statistics appropriate for the data? - Anything noteworthy about the participants (e.g., small sample size, skewed gender)? - Did the authors use tables and figures appropriately?
 Redundantly?
 Haphazardly?
 Not at all? - Are there limitations to generalizability?

-The Big picture

-- Do the experiments have ecological validity? - Do the authors' conclusions follow from the evidence presented?
+The Big picture - Do the experiments have ecological validity? - Do the authors' conclusions follow from the evidence presented?
 Are you convinced? - Do the authors over-reach in their interpretations of the evidence? - Are there alternative explanations for the results? - Do the authors tell a good story?

-These are just starting points - feel free to address other issues that you feel are important.

-(Potentially) Frequently Asked Questions

-Q: I've written everything I can think of, but my commentary is only 237 words long.
+These are just starting points-feel free to address other issues that you feel are important.
+(Potentially) frequently asked questions Q: I've written everything I can think of, but my commentary is only 237 words long.
 Am I a bad person?
 A: Probably not.
 The 300-word length is simply a guideline; don't be too obsessed with this number.
 Some of your commentaries will be shorter, and others will be longer.
 However, if you're routinely writing 600-word analyses, you should try to be more succinct.
-And if you're consistently submitting 200-word commentaries, I'll probably notice (and not be impressed).
+And if you're consistently submitting 200-word commentaries, the instructor will probably notice (and not be impressed).
 Q: Do I need to give both papers equal attention in my commentaries?
 A: Nope.
 For whatever reason, you may have more to say about one paper than another.
 However, you should address at least some issues in each article.
 Q: My pet dog/cat/weasel just died, and I'm pretty broken up.
-Is it possible to skip the assignment if I can't bring myself to write?

-A: Yes, I'll allow each student to skip one commentary assignment during the term.
+Is it possible to skip an assignment if I can't bring myself to write?
+A: Yes, the instructor will allow each student to skip one commentary assignment during the term.
 However, if you skip more than that, you'll need to throw yourself on the mercy of the court.
-Keep in mind that I take the assignments pretty seriously, so don't expect much sympathy.

-Q: I was too hung over to write, so I didn't upload my commentary until midnight (variants: my WiFi wasn't working, my hard drive died, the dog ate my paper).

-A: I expect graduate students to be responsible, but sometimes life does hand you lemons.
-Please do everything you can to submit the commentaries on time.
+Keep in mind that the instructor takes the assignments pretty seriously, so don't expect much sympathy.
+Q: I was too hung over to write, so I didn't upload my commentary until midnight (variants: my WiFi wasn't working, my laptop died, the dog ate my paper).
+A: The instructor expects graduate students to be responsible, but he is aware that sometimes life does hand out lemons.
+Please do everything you can to post your commentaries on time.
 It makes the discussion leaders' job easier if they have your thoughts in a timely manner.
-And if any of you are consistently late, you'll be hearing from me.

-2: Will I get feedback on my commentaries from you?
+And if any of you are consistently late in your postings, you'll be hearing from the instructor about this.
+Q: Will I get feedback on my commentaries?

-A: Although I will read all the commentaries carefully, I'll only provide feedback if I spot problems (so, no news is good news).

-2: Do I need to write a commentary for the day when I'm the discussion leader?
+A: Although the instructor will read all the commentaries carefully, he will only provide feedback if he spots problems (in other words, no news is good news).
+Q: Do I need to write a commentary for the day when I'm the discussion leader?
 A: Nope-you're off the hook for that class.
-That's one of the perks of being the discussion leader.
+That's one of the many, many perks of being the discussion leader.